 Still reading?
 OK.
 As you can see robot mode looks great and the figure is very poseable.
-However I do have one nitpick with it's joints.
+However, I do have one nitpick with it's joints.
 I would have put the rotate feature that is on the lower knees also on the hip joints.
 Not a biggie but it would have been a nice touch.

 Being true to his name, Jetfire is armed to the teeth.
 The booster Armor has two huge Laser Cannons that flip out and flip down.
-Combined with the arm missiles, double barreled gun (which splits into two) and head mounted guns (which swivel); Jetfire can bring down the hammer on just about any Decepticon without breaking a sweat.
+Combined with the arm missiles, double-barreled gun (which splits into two) and head-mounted guns (which swivel); Jetfire can bring down the hammer on just about any Decepticon without breaking a sweat.
 (Did I just write that?
 Sounds like a bio you would find on the back of the figure.)

 The original toy was a repressing of the Macross VF-1S Valkyrie.
-Because Robotech(which used an altered version of Macross) and Transformers where airing at the same time and could not use the likeness of the toy in the cartoon they renamed him Skyfire and altered his look.
+Because Robotech(which used an altered version of Macross) and Transformers were airing at the same time and could not use the likeness of the toy in the cartoon they renamed him Skyfire and altered his look.
 Never looking much like anything in jet mode, soon Skyfire faded from the Autobots roster but the toy’s legend lived on.

 In what appears to be a nod to the toy history, the battle helmet (which looks similar to the VF-1S or a Gundam head for that matter) comes off to reveal a head very similar to the cartoon; THIS is a real nice touch.
 I think Jetfire looks best without the helmet, with the helmet on it makes the rest of his limbs look a bit stubby.

 Sculpt detail is excellent with lots of panel details etched in.
-Paint detail is good but upon super close inspection there is some over/under spray at points.
+Paint detail is good but upon super close inspection, there is some over/under spray at points.
 This may not be consistent from toy to toy but I did notice it when taking photos for this review, before that I couldn’t tell.

 Jet mode looks excellent as well.
 The armor on top of the jet and on the arms is reminiscent of Macross and the original Jetfire while making a new and unique toy.
 It looks better than the original cartoon ever did and is just as fun to play with as the original.
-It’s not die cast but still has a nice heavy solid weight to it.
+It’s not die-cast but still has a nice heavy solid weight to it.